 If you’re looking for a more brief educational lesson on the various types of abductive reasoning, this video might do the trick.

-Okay, now that we’ve reviewed how abductive reasoning is applied in science, mathematics and storytelling, let’s quickly go over the different types.
-There are a few different types of abductive reasoning:
+Okay, now that we’ve reviewed how this type of reasoning is applied in science, mathematics and storytelling, let’s quickly go over the different types.
+There are a few different types.

 Logic based abductions

-Abductive validation plays a role in abductive reasoning as well as inductive reasoning.
+Abductive validation plays a role in abductive and inductive reasoning.
 It’s simply the process by which we validate information en route to formalizing a “best-guess explanation.”
 Example: If a conclusion states that a restaurant closed.
 Then the abductive validation would be the premises that prove why the restaurant closed.

 Subjective abductive validation